wordbit/wordbit/content/posts/insert-title-here.md

 Zuckerberg is gunning so hard to own "the metaverse", you have to wonder if he knows something we don't.
 Twenty years ago, I tried _Second Life_ for a few minutes and that scared me off social VR for life.
 Are people really going to surrender their souls at the gate to Facebook's (sorry, Meta's) virtual world?
 Given the current status quo, perhaps I shouldn't be surprised if they do.

+Incidentally, I'm looking forward to seeing what Apple comes up with in the AR/VR space, and maybe they're working on something mind-blowing, but probably not.
+The issue is scale - Apple doesn't play on the bleeding edge anymore, and if they can't feasibly manufacture millions of units, they won't do it.

+Anyway, let's talk about Musk's new (adopted) baby.
 Twitter is not as ambitious in its plans of world domination, but has far more trolls.
 If you're especially witty or funny, perhaps there is a place for you on Twitter.
 But then again, it all comes down to the same question - how do you define yourself?

+Elon talks a big game about "free speech", but does this amount to nothing more than enabling the trolls and unleashing the Nazis?
 I agree somewhat with [Hugh Howey's take]( https://hughhowey.com/the-age-of-excess/), in that "most users will stay with Twitter because of the same craving of a bully pulpit that caused Elon to purchase Twitter":

 > That is, we are little different from him.
 If we were less like Elon, we would be content to send our thoughts and cat photos to our close friends using gmail, or Whatsapp, or group SMS.
 We would write on our blogs, knowing that few people would ever read what we wrote (and we wouldn’t even Tweet or FB a link to the blog).
 We would start a newsletter and send it to our eight subscribers.
 >